Aodaruma/coa_tools2/README.md

 It should show up under Files>Export to CoaTools... after your restart GIMP

 It should show up under Files>Export to CoaTools... after your restart GIMP

+#### KRITA Exporter

+The coa_tools2_exporter folder and coa_tools2_exporter.desktop file goes to your pykrita directory.

+To find it, go to Krita, Settings/Manage Resources: Click "Open Resource Folder".
+If this does not show you the Pykrita folder, then create one.
+Copy 'coa_tools2_exporter' folder and 'coa_tools2_exporter.desktop' from coa_tools2-master/Krita into that folder.
+Restart Krita.
+Krita: Settings/Configure Krita -> Python Plugin Manager: Enable COA Tools Exporter.
+Once activated, enable the docker under Settings/Dockers/COA Tools Exporter.

+Select the desired layers.
+Give it a name and path in the docker and export the images.

 #### Blender Addon